GDS-UOB/.github/profile/README.md

 # Games Development Society - University Of Birmingham

-## Welcome to the GDS-UOB organication homepage
+## Welcome to the GDS-UOB organisation homepage

 Here we have all of the repos that GDS are working on